School admission appeals

 - An appeal must be submitted in writing setting out the grounds on which it is made.

 - Parents must be given the opportunity to attend and speak at the Appeal Panel’s meeting.
+Many appeals have been conducted via online meetings during Covid restrictions.

 - The appeal will be held in private and be conducted in an informal atmosphere.